apache/cordova-docs/www/docs/en/1.8.0/cordova/storage/localstorage/localstorage.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: localStorage
 ---

 localStorage
 ===============

-Provides access to a W3C Storage interface (http://dev.w3.org/html5/webstorage/#the-localstorage-attribute)
+Provides access to a W3C [Storage](../storage.html) interface (http://dev.w3.org/html5/webstorage/#the-localstorage-attribute)

     var storage = window.localStorage;